 Research Front papers represent emerging areas in the research landscape.
 They are determined by Clarivate Analytics Essential Science Indicators, which takes the set of highly cited papers and performs a cluster analysis of co-citations (being cited in conjunction with other highly cited papers).
 Since this is another indicator of scientific research impact, the ICTS Tracking & Evaluation team repeats this analysis annually to track citation patterns over time.
 A publication being both a "Hot Paper” and a "Research Front Paper” is a significant indicator of impact.

 Highly Cited Papers

-“Highly Cited Papers” as defined by Thomson Reuters Essential Science Indicators are papers that continue to demonstrate high citation rates for up to ten years after publication.
+“Highly Cited Papers” as defined by Clarivate Analytics Essential Science Indicators are papers that continue to demonstrate high citation rates for up to ten years after publication.
 These are papers that report discoveries and gradually increase in citation frequency as the methods diffuse throughout the community and prove their utility.

 See the tables of Hot, Core and Highly Cited Papers: